frequently asked questions

 ‘Raw’ honey straight from the hive can have wax, bee bits and other stuff in it.
 So first we take care of this for you so you’re just getting that lovely honey.
 To help prevent it crystallising, we also cream it (which has nothing to do with dairy products!).
 This simple process sets the honey into a nice smooth texture in the jar.

 Our Manuka honey comes from some of New Zealand’s most pristine, untouched spots, and is 100% natural.
 But we don’t label our honey as organic, as we haven’t found an organically certified pre-season treatment that’s effective enough to protect our precious honeybees from those nasty little varroa mites.

 Our honey does go through a mild pasteurisation process.
 It’s a bit different to the process for dairy products, which destroys bacteria and harmful organisms (which honey doesn’t need).
 Pasteurising honey gets rid of yeast cells (from the nectar) to prevent it fermenting.
 It also lets us filter the honey to help the creaming process, so your Manuka honey is smooth and consistent.

-Some honey makers use UMF (Unique Manuka Factor) to measure their honey.
 We use the MGO rating number because it’s directly proportional to the amount of methylglyoxal in the honey.
 That’s why we test and guarantee the MGO level in your honey.
-You may be more familiar with UMF though, so here’s a handy conversion table.
+You may be familiar with other rating systems though, so here’s a handy conversion table.